EthanJamesLew/saw-script/doc/manual/manual.md

 * `jvm_fresh_var : String -> JavaType -> JVMSetup Term`

+* TODO RGS: Say something about MIR here

 The first parameter to both functions is a name, used only for presentation.
 It's possible (though not recommended) to create multiple variables with the same name, but SAW will distinguish between them internally.
 The second parameter is the LLVM (or Java) type of the variable.
-The resulting `Term` can be used in various subsequent commands.
+(TODO RGS: Say something about MIR here) The resulting `Term` can be used in various subsequent commands.

 LLVM types are built with this set of functions: